This content is WordProof timestamped

 In fact the severity of pain or likelihood of infertility does not correlate with the rASRM classification of endometriosisSource: Zondervan K T, et al. (2020)

-To begin understanding endometriosis and find some common links, numerous epidemiology studies have been done.
+To begin understanding endometriosis and find some common links, numerous epidemiology studies have been carried out.
 Interestingly women with short menstrual cycles, above average height and early menarche are at higher risk of endometriosis, whilst giving birth, smoking and higher BMI is associated with a lower risk of endometriosis.
-Genetically women with a family history of endometriosis are also at greater risk, with the condition found to be 9 times more in Asian women compared to European or American women.
+Genetically women with a family history of endometriosis are also at greater risk, with the condition found to be 9 times more likely in Asian women compared to European or American women.

 Source: Kim H J, et al. (2021); Dai Y, et al. (2018); Sharfrir A L, et al. (2018); Parasar P, et al. (2017); Parazzini F, et al. (2017)